nterreri/thesis/report/appendix.md

 #### How to Replace RiveScript

-In order to replace the RiveScript interpreter, it is necessary to create another implementation of the *Interpreter* class, adapting the implementation provided in *RivescriptProxy*.
+In order to replace the RiveScript framework, it is necessary to create another implementation of the *Interpreter* class, adapting the implementation provided in *RivescriptProxy*.
 Depending on the framework used, it may be necessary